hadronized/blog/workflow.md

 ![](http://phaazon.net/pub/ctrlp.png)

-I mapped the the file search to the `, f` keys combination and the tag fuzzy search to `, t`.
+I mapped the file search to the `, f` keys combination and the tag fuzzy search to `, t`.

 ## gruvbox

 The colorscheme I use.
-I don’t put an image here since you can find several examples onlines.
+I don’t put an image here since you can find several examples online.

 > This colorscheme also exists for a lot of other applications, among terminals and window managers.